-Health is influenced by a wide range of factors, for example income, education and living environment, together with the influence of health services.
+Health is influenced by a wide range of factors, for example income, education and living environment, together with the influence of access to health service provision.
 It is recognised that a decent and safe home is a basic need and a key determinant of good health.
 Health, well being and safety are all interrelated.
 Therefore together with the above factors, health can be improved by living in a safe environment and being part of a local community.